djfoote/haskell-workshop-2014/README.md

 magnitude :: Complex -> Double
 ```

 Much better!
 Although, again, we still haven't defined a new type, only a type _synonym_.
 It's clear from the type declaration that the function is intended to be used on complex numbers, but since a complex number is represented only by an ordered pair of `Double`s, it will still work on anything else that we choose to represent this way.
-This could give us problems down the road if we had some unrelated piece of data that we represent as a pair of `Double`s, because then we'd have a whole class of functions that work on a type they're not intended to be used with.
+This could give us problems down the road if we had some unrelated piece of data that we represent as a pair of `Double`s, because then we'd have a set of functions that work on a type they're not intended to be used with.
 So let's actually define a new type.
 Delete the type synonym declaration above and add this instead:

 ```haskell
 data Complex = Complex Double Double deriving (Show, Eq)